andrew-shakurov/logging-with-drivers/README.md

 * `logdriverjson.JSONLog` and `logdriverjson.JSONLogDriver` a partial implementation of the `json-file` logging driver.
 The driver lacks most of the log functionality.
 Its goal is to demonstrate how another logging driver can be implemented and enabled in an application.

 ![class diagram](./diagram.png)

+## Limitations
+Please note that the `json-file` driver is roughly implemented and lacks most of the logging functionality.